trusona/trusona-mobile-sdk-android/README.md

         break;

       case EXPIRED:
-        // The user did not accept or reject the trusonafication during it's validity period break;
+        // The user did not accept or reject the trusonafication during it's validity period,
+        // which by default is 2 minutes. break;

       case CANCELED: